evanwolfe/evanwolfe/README.md

 ### 🚀 Creds

 - Certified Information Systems Security Professional (CISSP)
 - AWS Accredited Educator.
-Previous Adjunct Faculty at Dallas College teaching AWS and Cloud Development
+Previous Adjunct Faculty at Dallas College teaching AWS, Developing applications in the cloud, and containers / microservices
 - Presenter ("Wrangling Cybersecurity Data at Scale: From Beginning, to Building, and Beyond"):
   - at Hackers Teaching Hackers 2023
   - Heath-ISAC, Fall Summit 2023